vtog/labGuides/source/ocp/assissted-installer-notes.rst

 Assissted Install Notes
 =======================

-Using the following simple templates to get started with AI.
-These can be dropped in via the UI.
+The following are notes on deploying OCP with the console AI.

 #.
-Static network configuration
+AI console static network configuration

    .. code-block:: yaml